-Dr. Mark J. Rudin joined Boise State University as Vice President for Research and Economic Development in January 2007, during a pivotal time in the university’s development as an emerging Metropolitan Research University of Distinction.
-His background as a university administrator, as a professor with an externally funded research program, and as a technical specialist working for public agencies has helped shape his perspective on the importance of research and creative activity to the excellence of a university.
+Dr. Mark J. Rudin joined Boise State University as Vice President for Research and Economic Development in January 2007, during a pivotal time in the university’s development, and throughout his tenure, he has continued to build Boise State’s reputation as a Metropolitan Research University of Distinction.
+His experience in the private sector, as well as a faculty member and administrator in academia, shaped his perspective on how research and academic programs can collectively enhance student learning while contributing to the prestige of a university.

 Dr. Rudin’s academic background is in the field of Health Physics.
-All of his degrees are from Purdue University, including a Ph.D. in Medicinal Chemistry, Concentration in Health Physics (1989); a master of science in Health Physics (1985); and a bachelor of science in Health Science (1983).
+His degrees all were awarded from Purdue University, including a Ph.D. in Medicinal Chemistry, with a concentration in Health Physics (1989); a master of science in Health Physics (1985); and a bachelor of science in Health Science (1983).

 Mark Rudin and his wife Libby live in Boise.
-They are the parents of three young children.
+They are the parents of three children.